ichisadashioko/visual-novel-note/clarias/2-ru.md

 ---

+> 1 is the lowest volume

-Shelly got hit by stones by the people on the street.
+- Shelly got hit by stones by the people on the street.

+    - [ ] `1-